 Step 2 : Find a property

 The next step is to find the right property for you.
-Carte Financement has relationships with many different estate agents (for example : French Touch Properties…), that can help you in your search, even if you are searching remotely.
+Carte Financement has relationships with many different estate agents and property search specialists (for example : French Touch Properties…), that can help you with your search, even if you are searching remotely.
 Like us, our partners regularly work with international clients and know how to adapt to their constraints (issues with travel, time zones, language, etc.).

 You should note that banks do not review applications until a property has been identified and a sale agreement signed.
 Banks never grant approval in principle in advance.
 The feasibility opinion that we issue to you is based on over 10 years’ experience in this industry and a perfect understanding of banks’ lending criteria for non-resident clients.
 Many brokers treat non-resident clients as a rarity.
 At Carte Financement, we have a team of mortgage brokers dedicated to this group of clients.
 It’s what we do.

 Step 3 : The client has chosen a property

 The client comes back to the broker once they’ve found a property.

 According to the client’s profile, the mortgage broker in France asks for a personalised list of documents.
 For example, in the list of documents, the broker will not ask for a tax assessment document from a country where there is no income tax.

 With no back and forth or misunderstandings, this ad hoc list is important because it truly helps save time for both parties.
 It also helps a complete application to be put together, which is essential if you want to optimise your chances of obtaining a mortgage.